Capital Area Transit (Harrisburg)

-CAT employs approximately 200 people and its management headquarters and bus maintenance facility are both located at 901 North Cameron Street in Harrisburg.
+rabbittransit Capital Region employs approximately 200 people and its management headquarters and bus maintenance facility are both located at 901 North Cameron Street in Harrisburg. rabbittransit Capital Region’s parent agency, rabbittransit is based in York, Pa and operates fixed route bus service, paratransit, and microtransit in the York, Gettysburg, Chambersburg, and Hanover areas of South-Central Pennsylvania. rabbittransit’s headquarters is located at 415 Zarfoss Drive, York, Pennsylvania.

 History

 The Cumberland-Dauphin-Harrisburg Transit Authority was formed in 1973 after the dissolution of the Harrisburg Railways Company.
 When that company ceased operations, the city of Harrisburg and Cumberland and Dauphin counties formed the authority to ensure mass transit services would continue to be available in the Harrisburg–Carlisle metropolitan statistical area.
 Pennsylvania’s Municipal Authorities Act of 1945 permitted the city and counties to undertake the action to create CAT.

-The Athority is governed by a seven member Board of Directors.
+The Authority is governed by a seven member Board of Directors.
 Three are appointed by the city of Harrisburg, two are selected by Dauphin County, and two are chosen by Cumberland County.
 Each board member serves a five year term (at which time they may be reappointed by their respective municipalities).
 The Board meets each month on the last Wednesday to set policy and provide guidance to the staff.
 Committees of the Board meet on an ad-hoc basis dependent upon the activity occurring within the Authority.

 CAT currently has two divisions – a Fixed Route Bus Division and a Shared Ride/Paratransit Division.
 A third division for commuter rail is currently being developed.

 On December 22, 2020, it was announced that CAT and rabbittransit would merge to form the Susquehanna Regional Transportation Authority.
 The merger was proposed in order for better service and to prevent CAT service cuts.
 The merged system will use the rabbittransit name.
 The CAT branding continues to be used on buses, with a sticker underneath the CAT logo saying "a service of rabbittransit."